InCLow-LM/InCLow-LM.github.io/content/authors/Jirui Qi/_index.md

   # - Visitors
 ---

-Jirui Qi is a 3rd year PhD student at The University of Groningen.
-His research focuses on low-resource conversational tasks, with especial interests in retrieval augmented generation (RAG), cross-lingual/multilingual LMs, and efficient automatic prompt engineering.
+Jirui is a PhD student at the Computational Linguistics Group of the University of Groningen and member of the [LESSEN consortium](https://projects.illc.uva.nl/indeep/).
+His research focuses on retrieval augmentations generation (RAG) and multilingual LLMs, supervised by [Arianna Bisazza](https://www.cs.rug.nl/~bisazza/) and [Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/).